juanlla/juanlla.github.io/_pages/about.md

 <!-- TODO: Replace this sentence with a one-line introduction (e.g., "PhD candidate in Economics at ..."). -->
 Welcome to my page!

 I am a PhD candidate in Economics at the Institute for International Economic Studies (IIES), Stockholm University.
 In Spring 2025, I was a Visiting Research Fellow in the Economics Department at Harvard University.
-I am a **macroeconomist** interested in how micro-heterogeneity influences aggregate outcomes.
-My current research combines theory, micro-data, and quantitative methods to study how firm-level shocks and market structure affect expected productivity growth.
+I am a **macroeconomist** interested in how **micro-heterogeneity** influences aggregate outcomes.
+My current research combines theory, micro-data, and quantitative methods to study how firm-level shocks and market structure shape productivity growth.

 **I am on the 2025/26 Academic Job Market**.